Occupational inequality: Networks: the mechanisms and advantages of professional connections

 Complex networks are a core part basic employment and business practices that exist in our society today.
-More and more, people are using personal connections to find opportunities that would normally be found through job searches.
-These connections can be through an educational institution, friends, family members, and even networking websites like LinkedIn and Facebook.
-Networking is a somewhat recent phenomenon of using connections to foster new relationships and opportunities.
+Networking has existed throughout human history and a variety of cultures.
+Internet based networking such as LinkedIn has increased in recent times.
 There are two kinds of network ties: strong ties, which are connections with people who you have frequent and close interactions with, and weak ties, which are connections with people whom you have infrequent and sparse interactions with.
 However, the basic goal is to make as many connections you can and in every direction possible.
 Whether that is laterally, below you, and above you, it is beneficial to know people of all calibers.

-Although the law prohibits employers from choosing not to hire someone based on an uncontrollable factor like race or gender, it is still very prominent in our society today.
+Although the law prohibits employers from choosing not to hire someone based on an uncontrollable factor like race or gender, it is still prominent in our society today.
 The Fourteenth Amendment, stating that all citizens be treated equally, has promoted and created equality in the work force, but it isn't able to offer everyone the same opportunities.
-Many people are born into lifestyles that don't give them the same opportunities that more fortunate people have, and these disadvantages are the cause of the inequality we still see today.
+Some people are born into lifestyles that don't give them the same opportunities that more fortunate people have, and these disadvantages are the cause of the inequality we still see today.
 Although socioeconomic factors play a huge role in these opportunities, a person's race and gender are equally responsible for the connections and opportunities they are presented with.